 Adding Humidity During Heating

 The simplest way to a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
 The perfect humidity range for your home and your health is 35-50%.
-Although you can utilize single-room humidifiers to raise the humidity in specified areas of your home, this approach is not efficient.
-Instead, consider adding a whole-home humidifier to your HVAC system.
+Although you can implement single-room humidifiers to raise the humidity in specified areas of your home, this approach is not efficient.
+Instead, think about adding a whole-home humidifier to your HVAC system.
 A whole-home humidifier can be joined with your current HVAC and plumbing systems and controlled via your thermostat.
 You can set the ambient humidity to any level you want without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
 Whenever the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier requires can be performed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.

 If you’d like to find out more about increasing your comfort and your home’s heating efficiency this winter, visit our website for a complete listing of our HVAC services.
 We proudly offer heating and cooling repair, replacement, and maintenance in addition to indoor air quality solutions and attic insulation.
 Read through our blog to find out more about the latest information and technology in the HVAC industry!